oOraph/blog/lora-adapters-dynamic-loading.md

 LoRA is a fine-tuning technique that belongs to the family of "parameter-efficient" (PEFT) methods, which try to reduce the number of trainable parameters affected by the fine-tuning process.
 It increases fine-tuning speed while reducing the size of fine-tuned checkpoints.

 Instead of fine-tuning the model by performing tiny changes to all its weights, we freeze most of the layers and only train a few specific ones in the attention blocks.
-Furthermore, we avoid touching the parameters of those layers by using small matrices that are added to the original weights.
+Furthermore, we avoid touching the parameters of those layers by adding the product of two smaller matrices to the original weights.
 Those small matrices are the ones whose weights are updated during the fine-tuning process, and then saved to disk.
 This means that all of the model original parameters are preserved, and we can load the LoRA weights on top using an adaptation method.

 The LoRA name (Low Rank Adaptation) comes from the small matrices we mentioned.
 For more information about the method, please refer to [this post](https://huggingface.co/blog/lora) or the [original paper](https://arxiv.org/abs/2106.09685).